National service in Singapore: Civil defence service

 National servicemen serving in the Singapore Civil Defence Force (SCDF) undergo four weeks of training at the National Service Training Centre (NSTC), where they are given Basic Rescue Training (BRT), exposed to regimental discipline, and trained to maintain the same level of fitness as their counterparts in the armed forces and police force.
-National servicemen who complete the four-week training at the NSTC are posted out to be trained as medical orderlies (medics), dog handlers, provosts, information and communications and logistics specialists, or physical training instructors, among other vocations.
+National servicemen who complete the four-week training at the NSTC are posted out to be trained as firefighters, medical orderlies (medics), dog handlers, provosts, information and communications and logistics specialists.

-Within the first two weeks of the BRT stage, high-performing national servicemen may be posted to the Civil Defence Academy to undergo the three-month Firefighter Course (FFC) or the five-month Section Commanders Course (SCC), where they are respectively trained to be Firefighters (with the rank of Lance Corporal) or Fire & Rescue Specialists (with the rank of Sergeant).
+Within the first two weeks of the BRT stage, high-performing national servicemen may be posted to the Home Team Academy to undergo the three-month Firefighter Course (FFC) or the five-month Section Commanders Course (SCC), where they are respectively trained to be Firefighters (with the rank of Lance Corporal) or Fire & Rescue Specialists (with the rank of Sergeant).
 Admission into the Section Commanders Course typically requires a minimum educational qualification of GCE A Level, Polytechnic Diploma, or Higher NITEC.
 SCC trainees receive additional rescue and emergency training and undergo a Basic Home Team Course at the Home Team Academy as part of the General Command & Control Term to train them for command positions.
-Firefighters are typically posted out to the various fire stations around Singapore, while Fire & Rescue Specialists become section commanders at territorial divisions, fire stations or at the Special Rescue Battalion.
+Firefighters are typically posted out to the various fire stations around Singapore, while Fire & Rescue Specialists become section commanders at territorial divisions, fire stations or at the Special Response Unit.
 Depending on their rankings at the time of completing the courses, a small number of them may become instructors in the Civil Defence Academy to staff the Command and Staff Training Centre (CSTC), Specialist Training Centre (STC) or Firefighting Training Centre (FFTC).

-The top performing 5–10% of each Section Commanders Course cohort will be selected to undergo the Rota Commanders Course (RTC) to be trained as senior officers (with the rank of Lieutenant).
+Only the top performing 5–10% of each Section Commanders Course cohort will be selected to undergo the Rota Commanders Course (RCC) to be trained as senior officers (with the rank of Lieutenant), as the majority of officer cadets originate from the Singapore Armed Forces Basic Military Training Programme before being seconded to the Force.

-Criticisms

-Alleged racial discrimination
+The national service ranks in the Singapore Civil Defence Force is a combination from those of the Singapore Armed Forces and Singapore Police Force.